crossplane/crossplane/design/design-doc-composition.md

       name: desired-vpc-network
 ```

-This functionality must be extended in order to support composite resource
+This functionality must be extended in order to be used in a `Composition` that
+does not yet know the names of the resources it will compose.
+Consider a
-classes.
-Consider a `Composite` that may be used to dynamically provision
+`Composition` that may be used to compose the following primitive managed
-the following primitive managed resources:
+resources:

 * `Subnetwork` A
 * `GKECluster` A
 * `ServiceAccount` A
 * `ServiceAccount` B
-* `GKENodePool` A
+* `NodePool` A
-* `GKENodePool` B
+* `NodePool` B

-The `Composite` author would like to configure the resources such that:
+The `Composition` author would like to ensure the resources are configured such
+that:

 1. `Subnetwork` A is created in an existing, statically provisioned `Network`.
 1. `GKECluster` A is created in `Subnetwork` A.
-1. `GKENodePool` A uses `ServiceAccount` A.
+1. `NodePool` A uses `ServiceAccount` A.
-1. `GKENodePool` B uses `ServiceAccount` B.
+1. `NodePool` B uses `ServiceAccount` B.
-1. Both `GKENodePool` resources join `GKECluster` A.
+1. Both `NodePool` resources join `GKECluster` A.

 The author cannot use a contemporary cross resource reference for requirements
 two through five.
 Managed resources are referenced by name, and the names of
 dynamically provisioned resources are non-deterministic; they are not known
 until they have been provisioned.

-This document proposes the introduction of a reference _selector_, which allows
+This document proposes the introduction of a
-a managed resource to describe the properties of the distinct resource it wishes
+reference _selector_, which allows a managed resource to describe the properties
-to reference, rather than explicitly naming it.
+of the distinct resource it wishes to reference, rather than explicitly naming
+it.

 ```yaml
 spec: